skyejacobson/CyberhawksLab-telnetCVE/README.md

    apt update && apt install inetutils-telnetd
    ```

-3. **Audit SSH keys** — Review the contents of `/root/.ssh/` for any unauthorized or unexpected keys that may have been added during the window of exposure.

-4. **Rotate all credentials** — Assume all credentials stored on this host (database passwords, SSH keys, application secrets) are compromised.

 ### Short-Term

 5. **Replace Telnet with SSH** — Use SSH (TCP/22) for all remote administration.
 SSH provides encrypted, authenticated sessions.